 Mindless scrolling on your phone

 Honestly, I feel like I lost about 10 years of my life doing this.
 Lying on the couch, being a bit bored, and just mindlessly scrolling on my phone for hours.
 I had a bunch of crappy websites bookmarked on my phone, as well as the usual Facebook, Instagram, Twitter, and I would just go on them and just scroll.
-Looking back, it all feels like such a big fat waste time.
+Looking back, it all feels like such a big fat waste of time.
 I don’t do it half so much anymore.
 Ever since I started my blog I feel like I’ve got something that I’m really passionate about, and so instead of scrolling through garbage the internet I can focus my energy on something that actually matters to me.

 I think everyone gets to a point where you realise that there’s no point having toxic people in your life – whether that’s a supposed friend, a colleague, or just those people you somehow feel obligated to hang out with… even though you always come away from every interaction with them feeling rubbish about yourself.
 Just don’t do it!
 It also doesn’t have to be people that you know in real life, it can be on social media too.
 It sounds silly, but if certain people’s Instagram feeds leave you feeling negative about yourself then just do the right thing and unfollow them.
 I’ve done that with countless celebrities and I can’t tell you how good it is not to get that jolt of inadequacy every time you go for a quick scroll.